 30 wild-type C57BL6 male mice were used in this study.
 All experimental procedures were approved by the Netherlands Central Committee for Animal Experiments and the Animal Ethical Care Committee of the Vrije Universiteit Amsterdam (AVD11200202114477).
 Of the 30 mice, 9 were controls (ctrl), 10 expressed inhibitory designer receptors exclusively activated by designer drugs (DREADDs) in the hypothalamus (H-hM4Di), and 11 expressed inhibitory DREADDs in PFChypothalamus projection neurons (PFC-hM4Di).
-Mice were anesthetized with ‘sleep mix’ (i.p., fentanyl 0.05 mg/kg, medetomidine 0.5 mg/kg and midazolam 5 mg/kg in saline), the scalp was injected subcutaneously with lidocaine, opened, and 0.2 mm craniotomies were drilled bilaterally at 0.9 mm lateral, 1.4 mm posterior from Bregma.
+Mice were anesthetized with an intraperitoneal (i.p.) injection of a mixture of fentanyl (0.05 mg/kg), medetomidine (0.5 mg/kg) and midazolam (5 mg/kg) in saline, the scalp was injected subcutaneously with lidocaine, opened, and 0.2 mm craniotomies were drilled bilaterally at 0.9 mm lateral, 1.4 mm posterior from Bregma.
 For medial PFC injections of AAV8-syn-DIO-hM4Di-mCitrine, additional craniotomies were drilled bilaterally at 0.4 mm lateral, 1.8 mm anterior from Bregma, and 0.4 mm lateral, 2.3 mm anterior from Bregma.
 A pulled glass injection needle was used to inject the below doses of virus at a rate of 10-50 nl/min.

 All H-hM4Di and PFC-hM4Di animals received hypothalamic injections bilaterally 5.4 mm deep in the brain.
+Out of the 9 H-hM4Di animals, 4 were injected with AAV9-CMV-Cre-tdTomato (1012 GC/ml) and AAV8-hSyn-DIO-HA-hM4Di-mCitrine (1013 GC/ml) (mixing ratio: 1:5; injection volume: 30-150nl).
+The remaining 5 animals were injected with AAV8-hSyn-hM4Di-mCherry (2*1013 GC/ml; injection volume: 30 nl).
+As there were two groups of H-hM4Di being pooled, we checked if the effect in Figure 6A was different between these groups, and found that it was not (the MSR change due to C21 in the Cre:DIO-hM4Di mixture group was -9.4 ± 49.5 %, and in the hSyn-hM4Di group it was -5.6 ± 42.5 %, P=0.9).

-For PFC-hM4Di animals, the hypothalamic injections contained 30 nl of AAVrg-hSyn-Cre-P2A-tdTomato (1.5*1013 GC/ml).
-For 4 out of 9 H-hM4Di animals, the injections contained 30-150 nl of 1:5 mixture of AAV9-CMV-Cre-tdTomato (1012 GC/ml) and AAV8-hSyn-DIO-HA-hM4Di-mCitrine (1013 GC/ml), and the other 5 out of 9 animals received 30 nl of AAV8-hSyn-hM4Di-mCherry (2*1013 GC/ml).
-All PFC-hM4Di additionally received medial PFC (mPFC) injections bilaterally.
-These contained three injections for each hemisphere, of 150 nl AAV8-hSyn-DIO-HA-hM4Di-mCitrine (1013 GC/ml).
-Two 150 nl doses were injected at 1.8 mm anterior from Bregma, 0.4 mm lateral at depths 2.0 mm and 1.5 mm, and one dose at 2.3 mm anterior from Bregma, 0.4 mm lateral at depth 1.75 mm.
+All PFC-hM4Di animals, received hypothalamic injections of AAVrg-hSyn-Cre-P2A-tdTomato (1.5*1013 GC/ml, injection volume: 30nl) as well as bilateral medial PFC (mPFC) injections of AAV8-hSyn-DIO-HA-hM4Di-mCitrine(1013 GC/ml).
+The mPFC injections were split into three locations per hemisphere: Two at 1.8 mm anterior from Bregma, 0.4 mm lateral at depths 2.0 mm and 1.5 mm(150 nl), and one dose at 2.3 mm anterior from Bregma, 0.4 mm lateral at depth 1.75 mm (injection volume: 150 nl at each location).

 Injection needles were kept in place for 20 min in hypothalamus and 3-5 min in mPFC before withdrawing.
-After the injections, an RFID chip (Sparkfun SEN-09416) was implanted under the chest skin, the wounds were closed with tissue glue, anaesthesia was antagonized with wake mix (i.p., flumazenil 0.1 mg/ml and atipamezole 5 mg/ml in saline) and animals received 0.05 mg/ml carprofen in drinking water for 2-4 days as post-operative pain medication.
+After the injections, an RFID chip (Sparkfun SEN-09416) was implanted under the chest skin, the wounds were closed with tissue glue, anaesthesia was antagonized with an injection of flumazenil (0.1 mg/ml) and atipamezole (5 mg/ml) in saline (i.p.).
+Animals received 0.05 mg/ml carprofen in drinking water for 2-4 days as post-operative pain medication.

 DREADD manipulation experiments

 Animals were injected with saline on the first experiment day and 5 mg/kg C21 (agonist of hM4Di) dissolved in saline on the second day.
-Behavioural parameters were measured over a 6-h window as the effect of C21 is likely to last at least that long24,25.
+Behavioural parameters were measured over a 6-h window as the effect of C21 is likely to last at least that long24,25, and MSR can be highly variable in short time windows which may contain a low amount of trials.

 Histology